Chicken and rice calories: The simple meal that can build muscle or quietly blow your cut

 - Metabolic syndrome: Metabolic syndrome is a cluster of risks like high waist circumference, blood pressure, triglycerides, blood sugar, and low HDL.
 Long-term energy surplus and low activity are common drivers, and calorie-dense “bulking” can worsen it if not monitored.[7]

-- Low testosterone tied to obesity or underfueling: In men, obesity is associated with lower total testosterone, and weight loss can improve testosterone levels in many cases.[8],[9] On the other end, aggressive dieting and heavy training can suppress reproductive hormones in some men, especially when energy availability is consistently low.[10]
+- Low testosterone tied to obesity or low energy availability: In men, obesity is associated with lower total testosterone, and weight loss can improve testosterone levels in many cases.[8],[9] On the other end, heavy endurance training combined with consistently low energy availability can suppress reproductive hormones in some men.[10]

 - Hypertension risk via sodium patterns: If your “chicken” is frequently processed or your sauces are salty, your sodium load can climb, which can worsen blood pressure in salt-sensitive men.